 What will we cover?

-Over the course, you will have the opportunity to develop your work using a variety of media, including pen and ink, watercolour, crayon, pencil, charcoal and pastel.
+Over the course, you will explore different areas of Children’s Book Illustration including character development, story ideas, themes, target market, pacing and page layout.
+You will have the opportunity to further develop your work using a variety of media or mixed media, including coloured pencil crayon, gouache, watercolour and pen and ink.

 • explore and develop character design